mapping-commons/sssom/src/docs/spec-model.md

 The SSSOM data model (hereafter “the model”) defines the data structure to represent and manipulate SSSOM concepts.
 The model is formally described as a [LinkML](https://linkml.io/) schema, from which the [documentation](linkml-index.md) is derived.

-This section provides an overview of the model and supplementary informations that may not be found in the schema (and its derived documentation) itself.
+This section provides an overview of the model and supplementary information that may not be found in the schema (and its derived documentation) itself.
 Of note, the schema, not this section, is always the authoritative source of truth for all questions pertaining to the model.

 ## Overview